PirateshipOrg/pirateship-svr3/README.md

 Rust implementation of the Password Protected Secret Sharing Scheme from Jarecki et al 2016.
-This mirrors the C++ implmentation in https://github.com/signalapp/SecureValueRecovery2
+This mirrors the C++ implmentation in https://github.com/signalapp/SecureValueRecovery2.
+However, it makes critical changes in the pin guess limit logic.